Covid Measures and FAQs

 How about films?

-We are hoping to begin a programme of film screenings as soon as we are able.
-We’ll be working to government guidelines on how many people we can admit to auditoria, so to make sure social distancing is possible we are looking to move our screenings into the theatre to give you extra space.
-All being well once the flooring work is finished we hope to reintroduce a cinema programme from November onwards.
+We began a programme of film screenings as soon as we reopened.
+We’ll be working to government guidelines on how many people we can admit to auditoria, and at the moment social distancing is in place in the cinema.

 What about refunds – can I change my mind about going to see something?